 This is when Josef Kazda came in.

 Josef Kazda was an amateur film historian and cinematographer that owned a house in the Golden Lane, house No. 12.
-Since he had many connections with filmmakers, he was able to collect thousands of Czech films and documentaries that the Nazis wanted destroyed, and hide them in his house No 12.
+Since he had many connections with filmmakers, he was able to collect thousands of Czech films and documentaries that the Nazis wanted destroyed, and hide them in his house on the Golden Lane.
 He would also have private screenings and try to distribute these forbidden films.
-It wasn’t until many years after the war that these movies, thought to have been lost forever, were rediscovered.
+It wasn’t until many years after the war that these movies, which were thought to have been lost forever, were rediscovered.